 Because the rules regarding when creditors must provide your credit score (and sometimes credit report) are complicated, it is often difficult to know if you are entitled to a free credit report or credit score.

 The best policy is to ask for more information whenever a creditor denies credit, offers credit terms less favorable than those you requested or think you deserve, reduces your credit limit, or cancels your credit card.
-In these circumstances, even if the creditor does not give you a notice or credit score, always ask:
+In these circumstances, even if the creditor (or insurer, government agency, employer, landlord, or other entity using your credit score) does not give you a notice or credit score, always ask:

-The creditor may not agree to provide you with this information, but it doesn’t hurt to ask.
-And the creditor may be violating the law if it doesn’t give you the notice or credit score when required.
+The creditor or other user may not agree to provide you with this information, but it doesn’t hurt to ask.
+And those who use your credit score may be violating the law if they don't give you the notice or credit score when required.